 How do you show clients your value?
-To extend the lifetime value or longevity of a customer relationship, we must continually remind our clients how we add value to their experience with us.
+To extend a customer relationship’s lifetime value or longevity, we must continually remind our clients how we add value to their experience with us.
 Unfortunately, many leaders shy away from this idea because it feels too salesy to brag about their products or services.
 In reality, this should be a regular part of your customer communications.

 How to Demonstrate Value to Customers

 First, you don’t need to constantly call your clients and brag about your company’s offer to demonstrate value.
 (That would rightly put most people off.)
 Instead, learning how to show value to customers is more about showing customers you care at every point in the marketing, purchasing, and follow-up processes.